pdugas/MediaWiki-SVN/README.md

 The extension adds an `SVN` namespace that can be used to browse a Subversion repository.
 Article links like `[[SVN:URL]]` present results for the given Subversion URL.
 If the URL leads to a directory, the link produces a dynamically generated article containing a directory listing.
 If the URL leads to a file, the file is downloaded.

 ### TODO LIST
-* Add . and .. to the directory listing.
 * Only publicly accessible repositories accessed via HTTP/HTTPS are currently supported.
 Not sure if we want to change that due to potential security risks.
 * An error is thrown in the PHP/Apache log when generating a directory listing where the parent directory is the top of the repository.
 Want to see if we can head that off some how.